mesosphere-backup/etcd-mesos/docs/architecture.md

 ### Responsibilities
 * zookeeper stores the host and port for the current mesos master, as well as the etcd-mesos-scheduler framework ID
 * mesos master passes slave resource offers and etcd task status updates between the slave and the etcd-mesos-scheduler
 * etcd-mesos-scheduler picks slaves to run etcd on, monitors their health, and repairs the cluster when necessary.
-This is either
 * etcd-mesos-executor starts etcd and assists the scheduler in performing cluster maintenance.
 This is started automatically on nodes that the etcd-mesos-scheduler has chosen for running Etcd on.
 * etcd-mesos-proxy is a normal etcd proxy that has been configured to communicate with etcd running on mesos